marlene32100/nordicGlamping/README.md

 Anyway, I would like to implement the code I had in mind in the beginning on a future release.

-I had a problem also with info windows.
+I had a problem on the map with info windows.
 My code opened one info window at a time, but the content displayed inside was always the same repeated for all the locations.
 Basically, my code took the informations only from the last object in the array "locations".

 I asked help to the Tutor Service of Code Institute and Stephen Moody kindly suggested to read the article at this [page](https://www.tutsmake.com/add-show-multiple-markers-pins-on-google-map/).
 I then created a new variable where I set all the info window contents, so that each content had the same index of the relative location in the variable "locations".
 At this point, it was easy to link the two.